2) Other extreme axiological positions

 So that if a man should have a feeling and deeper insight with respect to the things which are produced in the universe, there is hardly one of those which follow by way of consequence which will not seem to him to be in a manner disposed so as to give pleasure

-This Stoic idea of the absolute value of the world, including its parts that wrongly seem imperfect, is close to the fundamental idea of eclecticism: everything has a value.
+The Stoic idea of the absolute value of the world, including parts that only seem imperfect, aligns closely with the core notion of eclecticism: everything has value.

-It leads the Stoic sage to endure with serenity everything that happens to him, including the most disastrous events, because these are part of the world for which he is so passionate, and which he sings: Everything harmonizes with me, which is harmonious to thee, O Universe.
+This perspective leads the Stoic sage to bear with serenity all that befalls him, including the most calamitous events, because they are part of the world he loves and praises: Everything harmonizes with me, which is harmonious to thee, O Universe.
 Nothing for me is too early nor too late, which is in due time for thee.
 Everything is fruit to me which thy seasons bring, O Nature

 2.

-The world, the great Whole, has an absolute value because it is cosmos and not chaos, a principle of order, harmony and rationality.
-Events do not unfold randomly, but everything happens according to the laws of the purest necessity: Whatever may happen to thee, it was prepared for thee from all eternity; and the implication of causes was from eternity spinning the thread of thy being, and of that which is incident to it
+The world—the great Whole—has absolute value because it is cosmos, not chaos—a principle of order, harmony, and rationality.
+Events do not unfold randomly, but everything happens according to the laws of pure necessity: Whatever may happen to thee, it was prepared for thee from all eternity; and the implication of causes was from eternity spinning the thread of thy being, and of that which is incident to it

 3.

-However, it seems that Stoicism differs from eclecticism in that Stoicism condemns certain human behaviours: lament, rebellion, refusal to accept any harmful event that may happen to us.
-By condemning these behaviours, Stoicism affirms their negative value, a concept that is foreign to eclecticism.
+However, Stoicism seems to differ from eclecticism in that it condemns certain human behaviours—lamenting, rebelling, and refusing to accept harmful events that befall us.
+In condemning these actions, Stoicism assigns them negative value, a concept foreign to eclecticism.
 Why such condemnation?

-The man who laments or rebels against the world is the ignoramus who has not understood the world in which he lives, who has not grasped the inexorable necessity that renders his revolt futile, and therefore absurd.
-But for Stoicism above all, the rebel, by complaining about such and such events, presents the laughable spectacle of a part that wants to cut itself off from the greater whole in order to live independently of it.
+The person who laments or rebels against the world is, in Stoic eyes, ignorant, failing to understand the world in which he lives and missing the inexorable necessity that renders his revolt futile—and therefore absurd.
+Above all, for Stoicism, the rebel—by complaining about various events—presents the absurd image of a part trying to cut itself off from the greater whole in an attempt to live independently.

-This inordinate pride is not simply condemnable because it is an impossible wish to fulfil; the rebel becomes, in fact, as a part that cuts itself off from the Whole, like a tumour of the world: The soul of man does violence to itself, first of all, when it becomes an abscess and, as it were, a tumour on the universe, so far as it can.
+This excessive pride is condemnable not only because it represents an impossible wish but because, in doing so, the rebel becomes like a tumor in the world—a part that tries to detach itself from the Whole: The soul of man does violence to itself, first of all, when it becomes an abscess and, as it were, a tumour on the universe, so far as it can.
 For to be vexed at anything which happens is a separation of ourselves from nature, in some part of which the natures of all other things are contained

 4.

-As we can see, the Stoic condemns a whole range of behaviours, and so Stoicism does not consist in affirming the universal value of everything, act or event, which is what distinguishes it fundamentally from eclecticism.
+As we can see, the Stoic condemns a wide range of behaviours, so Stoicism does not affirm the universal value of all acts or events.
+This distinction fundamentally separates Stoicism from eclecticism.

 1. Marcus Aurelius, Meditations, Book III, 2